Alcohol, Tobacco, & Other Drugs

 - April 12: 11am – 12pm in HWC 2500

 Students in Counseling Psychology and undergraduate students in Health Education and Behavior and exploratory.
-Faculty and staff from the Center for Health Advocacy and Wellness, Student Rights & Responsibilities, FSU PD, Athletics, College of Social Work, Office of VP for Student Affairs, Florida Center for Prevention Research, Office of Fraternity & Sorority Life, Universities Libraries, Housing, Dean of Students, University Health Services, Case Management Services, Human Resources, and University Counseling Center.
+Faculty and staff from the Center for Health Advocacy and Wellness, Student Rights & Responsibilities, FSU PD, Athletics, College of Social Work, Office of VP for Student Affairs, Florida Center for Prevention Research, Office of Fraternity & Sorority Life, Universities Libraries, Housing, Dean of Students, University Health Services, Case Management Services, Human Resources, University Counseling Center and Public Health.

 Goals & Objectives